-The OCWD and SAWA are the main entities that implement habitat restoration programs, including the removal and management of Arundo in the SAR watershed for the promotion of native habitat for endangered or threatened species.
-The OCWD and SAWA sometimes work collaboratively with each other on these programs and with other stakeholders in the watershed, such as the USFWS, California Department of Fish and Wildlife (CDFW), ACOE, Regional Board, Counties of Riverside and San Bernardino, and several cities.
+The OCWD and SAWA24 are the main entities that implement habitat restoration programs, including the removal and management of Arundo in the SAR watershed for the promotion of native habitat for endangered or threatened species.
+The OCWD and SAWA sometimes work collaboratively with each other on these programs and with other stakeholders in the watershed, such as the Santa Ana Watershed Project Authority (SAWPA), the USFWS, California Department of Fish and Wildlife (CDFW), ACOE, Santa Ana Water Board, Counties of Riverside and San Bernardino, and several cities.
 There are many ongoing programs throughout the Prado Basin for the management and maintenance of riparian habitat that include the management of Arundo.
 SAWA publishes an annual report on the status of all habitat restoration projects they are involved with in the watershed (SAWA, 2020).
 Figure 3-22a shows the locations of known areas where habitat restoration activities have occurred recently in the Prado Basin, including the management and removal of Arundo.
-The current known habitat restoration activities include the regrowth area the 2015 wildfire, where the OCWD is controlling the regrowth of Arundo, and the removal and management of Arundo at various location along the SAR lead by SAWA between 2019 and 2022.
+The current known habitat restoration activities include 400 acres in the regrowth area of the 2015 wildfire, where the OCWD has been controlling the regrowth of Arundo, and the removal and management of Arundo at various location along the SAR led by SAWA between 2019 and 2023.
+The area outlined in green is a 287-acre area where the ACOE removes and manages Arundo growth.
 These areas and activities are not inclusive of all activities currently occurring in the Prado Basin, but are the known locations identified for the PBHSP where there are current Arundo removal and management activities and notable impacts to vegetation in the PBHSP.

-In 2022, SAWA continued with on-going maintenance at several locations where Arundo had previously been removed.
-All of the Arundo removal and management areas along the SAR, lead by SAWA from 2019 to 2022, make up around 2,066 square meters.
-In 2022, there are no identified areas of Arundo removal and management specifically within the 17 defined areas analyzed in Section 3.1 and shown in Figures 3-6, 3-7a, 3-7b, and 3-8a through 3-8n.
-Figure 3-22b shows the spatial extent of the recent Arundo removal and management areas from 2019 to 2022, overlying a side-by-side of the change map of NDVI from 2021 to 2022, and the 2022 air photo for the area along the SAR and lower Prado Basin.
-The location of these recent Arundo removal and management areas align with both notable areas of NDVI increases and decreases shown on the NDVI change map and areas of patchy brown and bright green land cover in the 2022 air photo along the SAR and the OCWD Wetlands.
-Areas of Arundo removal and continued management where NDVI has increased suggest regrowth by native vegetation in those areas.
-The most notable areas of NDVI increases suggesting regrowth are in the lower Prado Basin area below the OCWD wetlands.
+In 2022 and 2023 the ACOE removed Arundo on 26.5 acres of a 287-acre habitat mitigation site on their property identified by ACOE as Riparian Parcel 2, which is shown in Figure 3-22a (Siddiqui, N., email communication, 2023).
+From January through May 2023, SAWA continued with on-going maintenance in areas where Arundo had previously been removed but did not remove Arundo in any new areas.
+In May, the grant funding that supported the Arundo removal efforts expired and no Arundo removal or maintenance was performed for the remainder of the year.
+Overall, from 2019 to 2023, SAWA helped remove and manage Arundo on 2,066 square meters along the SAR.
+Figure 3-22b shows the spatial extent of the Arundo removal and management areas from 2019 to 2023, overlying a side-by-side of the change map of NDVI from 2022 to 2023, and the 2023 air photo for the lower portions of Chino Creek, Mill Creek, SAR and lower Prado Basin.
+The location of these Arundo removal and management areas align predominantly with areas of notable NDVI increases as shown on the NDVI change map and areas of green land cover in the 2023 air photo.
+Areas of Arundo removal and continued management where NDVI has increased suggest regrowth by native vegetation in those areas coupled with an above average wet year.